emnh/opengameart/README.md

 Home page: https://emh.lart.no/publish/opengameart/

+Source code is at "src".
+Sorry for lots of hard coded details.

+Progress:
  - DONE: Mirror OpenGameArt
  - DONE: Unpack all zip files (but not processed yet)
  - TODO: Unpack all sprites